Education in the Netherlands: HAVO

-The HAVO (hoger algemeen voortgezet onderwijs; literally "higher general continued education") has five grades and is attended from age twelve to seventeen.
+The HAVO (hoger algemeen voortgezet onderwijs; literally "higher general continued education") has five year-groups and is attended from age twelve to seventeen.
 A HAVO diploma provides access to the HBO level (polytechnic) of tertiary education.

 VWO

-The VWO (voorbereidend wetenschappelijk onderwijs; literally "preparatory scientific education") has six grades and is typically attended from age twelve to eighteen.
+The VWO (voorbereidend wetenschappelijk onderwijs; literally "preparatory scientific education") has six year-groups and is typically attended from age twelve to eighteen.
 A VWO diploma provides access to WO training, although universities may set their own admission criteria (e.g. based on profile or on certain subjects).

 The VWO is divided into atheneum and gymnasium.
 A gymnasium programme is similar to the atheneum, except that Latin and Greek are compulsory courses.
 Not all schools teach the ancient languages throughout the first three years (the "basic training"), but if they do, Latin may start in either the first or the second year, while Greek may start in the second or third.
 At the end of the third and sometimes fourth year, a pupil may decide to take one or both languages in the second three years (the second phase), when the education in ancient languages is combined with education in ancient culture.
 The subject that they choose, although technically compulsory, is subtracted from their free space requirement.

 VWO-plus, also known as atheneum-plus, VWO+, Masterclass or lyceum, offers extra subjects like philosophy, additional foreign languages and courses to introduce students to scholarly research.
 Schools offer this option rarely and sometimes only for the first three years, it is not an official school level.

 Some schools offer bilingual VWO (Tweetalig VWO, or TVWO), where the majority of the lessons are taught in English.
 In some schools near the Dutch–German border, pupils may choose a form of TVWO that offers 50% of the lessons in German and 50% in Dutch.